noahehall/theBookOfNoah/0current/security/auth.md

   - pattern to request, receive and apply authorization policies across resources
   - very loose agreement, so shouldnt be considered a contract, as many things are left undefined for you to implement for flexibility

-- Oauth extensions: there are just too many to list
+- Oauth extensions: optional services, contracts & tech that enable oauth2 use cases; there are too many to list

-- OpenID Connect: OIDC; special use case of auth design specifically for SSO and sharing profile information

-  - provides structure to a user profile and selective share elements within the profile

 ### oauth extensions

-- there are too many to list, here are some easy ones

-- json web token: aka jwt/jot; easy way to encode & share json data
+- json web token: aka jwt/jot; RFC7519; easy way to encode & share json data

-  - its encoded, NOT encrypted; so never use unencrypted sensitive data inside a jwt (or just use JWE)
+  - its encoded, NOT encrypted; so never use unencrypted sensitive data inside a jwt (or just use JWE/opaque token)
+  - common fields
+    - iss: issuer; auth server
+    - iat: issued at; timestamp
+    - sub: subject; client
+    - aud: audience; the service that the token was created for
+    - exp: expiration; max time the token is valid for

 - JSON Web Encryption: JWE; an encrypted JWT token

-- token revocation
-- token introspection
+- token revocation: cancels a token via API; in practice this is a required extension

+- token introspection: examines an (opaque) token to describe its contents & determine if its still valid

 - dynamic client registration
 - authorization server metadata discovery

+- OpenID Connect: OIDC; special use case of auth design specifically for SSO and sharing profile information

+  - provides structure to a user profile and selective share elements within the profile